 While you can reflect the discount on the product page, applying it on the check-out page where the customer doesn’t expect it will generate more excitement.
 This is an emotion they will remember when they consider a second purchase.

-Another method of surprising them is sending free samples without mentioning them in the order details or sending them a gift voucher on their birthday or other important dates.
+Another method of surprising them is sending free samples or gifts like customized Photo Tiles without mentioning them in the order details, creating an unforgettable customer experience.
+You can also send them a gift voucher on their birthday or other important dates.

 It is not just the product or the marked-down price that will bring them back, but the unexpected positive experience you have delivered.
 Depending on your niche, you can also offer freebies beyond your product lines, such as movie tickets, books, or subscriptions.